Frequently Asked Questions

 Automated Playbooks for Incident Response

 Integrated AI enables dynamic, conditional workflows that can automatically trigger containment actions, ticketing or forensic investigations based on event severity.
-This level of orchestration reduces mean time to respond (MTTR) and supports scalable security operations.
+This level of orchestration reduces mean time to remediate (MTTR) and supports scalable security operations.

 ML-Powered Anomaly Detection and Prioritization